 Wooden elements are very popular in the western style of decor including the flooring, your fireplace mantel and the hearth with bronze artifacts.

-The rustic western style is very rough and natural in appearance.
+The rustic western style is very rough and natural in appearance something like a muraledesign.
 It can include a log home with its beautiful wood, exposed beams, rough sewn walls or natural stones incorporated into the fireplace.
 Rustic western usually includes some decor that includes heavy wooden furniture, several throw pillows in shades of brown and terracotta and a faux hide of some sort on a coffee table or on the floor as a rug.

 Classic western decor is much more sophisticated in its style.
 This works really well in say a living room with large windows.
 The windows would be framed with curtains on the outside of a set of bay windows and also in between each window to separate them.
 The curtain topper would generally be a balloon style that drapes softly over the top and the fabric is often in a crisp linen and a neutral color.
 The living room floor would sport an area rug in neutral tones with a few chairs and a couch facing each other in a circle with a small coffee table in the center of them.
 This is more of a creation of an important person from the west, which may include a soldier high in rank.